 - Teats should be uniform at length and large enough for easy milking.

-- Each individual doe must have a good appetite, possessing alert eyes, and have well-formed pupils.
+- Each individual doe must have a good appetite, possess alert eyes, and have well-formed pupils.

 How to select bucks (a male goat) to raise

-- One-year-old breeder or buck that has successfully mated once is desirable.
+- A one-year-old breeder or buck that has successfully mated once is desirable.